rafaelalbia/rafaelalbia/README.md

 I have been interested in technology since I was a child, where one of my first experiences was creating a server in the game "Rust" (a long time ago), with this experience, the desire and curiosity to create something bigger just started!

-I’m currently learning: Java, JavaFX, UML, Spring Boot, JPA, Hibernate, MySQL and MongoDB.
+I’m currently learning: UML, Spring Boot, JPA, Hibernate, MySQL, MongoDB, Drone and Mobile development.

+I am interested in participating in projects, feel free to contact me!